dave-hillier/Nemcache/README.md

 ======

 Nemcached is not yet ready for production use as it, although functionally complete enough to be used, not fully tested and is unoptimised.
+The sockets code is a bit buggy at the moment.

 The following commands from the [Memcached specification](https://raw.github.com/memcached/memcached/master/doc/protocol.txt) are implemented:
 * get (and gets)